peterlidee/dive-in-next-13-tests/blog/5.Nesting/Nesting.md

 - Use browser only API's.
 - Are class components.

 In these case, you need to add the 'use client' directive.
-If you add the 'use client' directive without using any of the above, the component will also be a client component.
-This is useless in the wild but useful when testing.

 But, there is another case when a component becomes a client component.
-If a (server) component is imported into a file that uses the `use client` directive, then (server) component becomes a client component.
+If a (server) component is imported into a file that uses the `use client` directive, then this (server) component becomes a client component.

 In below example, `ClientParent` is a client component because of the `use client` directive. `ServerChild`, a server component, becomes a client component because it was imported into a client component.